Mongoose (web server)

-Mongoose is a cross-platform embedded web server and networking library.
+Mongoose is a cross-platform embedded web server and networking library for C and C++.

 The small footprint of the software enables any Internet-connected device to function as a web server.

 Overview

 Mongoose is built on top of the Mongoose Embedded Library which may be used inside of embedded devices.
 Mongoose is officially supported on Windows, MacOS, Linux, QNX, eCOS, FreeRTOS, Android and iOS.